Battle of Honsinger Bluff: The ambush of Honsinger

 Around 2:00 p.m., oblivious to the battle raging 2 to 3 mi from them, Honsinger and Baliran left the Stanley column to ride down to the river in order to water their horses and possibly hunt for agates.
 A Ree scout with the Stanley column, who did not speak English, attempted to stop Honsinger by grabbing the reins of his horse, pointing to the West and saying "Indians, Indians".
 Honsinger, hearing sporadic shooting in that direction and believing it was Custer's men hunting game, corrected the scout by stating "Cavalry, Cavalry" and rode on.

 At approximately the same time, Privates John H. Ball and M. Brown, who were part of Lt.
 Yates' troops guarding the surveyors along the river, slipped away from their company and headed for the river to cool off and nap.
 Ball spotted Honsinger and Baliran and rode to join them.

-At the same time, Rain in the Face and five of his warriors headed to the westerly base of Yellowstone Hill, now called Honsinger Bluff, to serve as an early warning against any approaching cavalry forces.
-The Indians spotted Honsinger and Baliran approaching and hid amid the rocks and scrub brush at the base of Honsinger Bluff.
-So successful was the concealment of the Indians that they were able to grab the reins of Honsinger's horse as he rode by, pulling him from the horse and shooting him as he fell.
+At the same time, Rain in the Face and five of his warriors headed to the base of what is now called Honsinger Bluff to serve as lookouts for any approaching cavalry.
+The Lakota spotted Honsinger and Baliran approaching and hid amid the rocks and scrub brush at the base of Honsinger Bluff.
+So successful was the concealment of the Lakota that they were able to grab the reins of Honsinger's horse as he rode by, pulling him from the horse and shooting him as he fell.
 Baliran and Ball were also quickly dispatched by Rain in the Face and his men.